idoybh/makeBuild/README.md

 Set this to an extra message you want to send when the upload is done.
 A good option may be a tag list or a link to changelog.
 Set to nothing to disable.
 Disabled by default.
+##### FAILURE_MSG
+Set this to an extra message you want to send if the build fails.
+Set to nothing to disable.
+Disabled by default.
 ##### TWRP_PIN
 Set this to the decryption pin used to decrypt data in TWRP.
 Other possible values are: